 “…there’s very little evidence these things work”.

 And that’s about the size of it.
 For most babies, colic has settled down by 4 months.
 Until then, it’s likely you will have an inconsolable baby for several hours every single night.
 And it is hard.
 It’s important to admit that because, while colic is fairly common, it’s impact on parents is rarely discussed.

 As a Mum your job it is to look after your baby.
 If you can’t stop that baby from screaming for hours at a time, it’s easy to feel like you’ve failed.
 You haven’t.
 There is no rhyme or reason to which babies get colic and which don’t.
 Nothing you have done as a parent has caused it.
 Those hours of crying can feel totally overwhelming but it isn’t your fault, you aren’t a bad parent, just an unlucky one.
-This can be particularly tough if you’re a first time parent.
+This can be particularly tough if you’ve just become a new mum..

 It’s ok to feel angry and frustrated by the constant crying.
 It isn’t a pleasant sound and listening to it for hours on end is hard, especially since you’re every instinct is telling you to make it stop.
 Try not to worry about what the neighbours think though.
 Newborn crying sounds deafening to a parent but my neighbours say they heard nothing!
 When I had my second, her crying never once woke her brother so, while it feels like your baby is keeping the whole street awake, it’s unlikely to be the case.
 In my house the only other party who was bothered by the crying was the cat.
 She would come and bite my ankles, presumably telling me to make it stop.
 I kid myself that she was concerned for the baby but I suspect in reality she just didn’t like the noise.